Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Methodology

-In Branch 2, recognizing the substantial dependence of underwater image restoration on spatial contextual relationships, we design the hierarchical context-aware feature extraction module (seen in supplementary material).
-This module operates within the original feature space, extracting image representation features using distinct receptive fields.
+In the second branch, acknowledging the pivotal role of spatial contextual relationships in underwater image restoration, we design the Hierarchical Context-Aware Feature Extraction (HCAFE) module (detailed in the supplementary material).
+This module functions within the original feature domain, extracting image representation features through hierarchical context attention.

-BCIA integrates channel and spatial attention through the innovative dual-path attention mechanism, enhancing the extraction and fusion of both global and local image features.
-By employing a resolution-guided supervision strategy, BCIA elevates computational efficiency without compromising the quality of details.
-The singular fusion of global context and local nuances within BCIA, combined with its seamless integration into existing models, establishes BCIA as a seminal development in the field of underwater image enhancement.